AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/configuring/advanced-url-configuration.md

 ## Combine with AEM Dispatcher {#dispatcher}

-URL rewrites can also be achived by using AEM Dispatcher HTTP server with `mod_rewrite` module.
+URL rewrites can also be achieved by using AEM Dispatcher HTTP server with `mod_rewrite` module.
 The [AEM Project Archetype](https://github.com/adobe/aem-project-archetype) provides a reference AEM Dispatcher config which already includes basic [rewrite rules](https://github.com/adobe/aem-project-archetype/tree/master/src/main/archetype/dispatcher.cloud) for the generated size.

 ## Example

 The [Venia Reference store](https://github.com/adobe/aem-cif-guides-venia) project includes sample configurations to demonstrate the usage of custom URLs for product and category pages.
-This allows each project to setup individual URL patterns for product and category pages according to their SEO needs.
+This allows each project to set up individual URL patterns for product and category pages according to their SEO needs.
 A combination of CIF `UrlProvider` and Sling Mappings as described above is used.

 >[!NOTE]
 >